ZanchiTheo/neumorphism-react/README.md

-# React Neu Components #
+# Neumorphism React #

-React Neu Components is a React neumorphism components library designed to provide ready to use components following the neumorphism UI/UX trend.
+Neumorphism React is a React neumorphism components library designed to provide ready to use components following the neumorphism UI/UX trend.

 ## Documentation ##